james-burt/pennineway/route.markdown

 title: "The Route"
 permalink: /route/
 ---
-The Pennine Way can be comfortably divided up into 17 day-long stages
+The Pennine Way can be comfortably divided up into 17 day-long stages.
+According to wikipedia, the route includes 287 gates, 249 timber stiles, 183 stone stiles and 204 bridges; and the route provides 458 way marks.

 <!--
     - The first stage passes Kinder Scout, one of the most important places in the history of British walking.